alex-florescu/CS351/specification/outline.md

     * Only use the kit in a trusted and safe environment.
     * Use simulation testbenches as the main method of verification.
 Only perform hardware testing after simulations are denoted as successful.

- - Student is illness or unable to work.
+ - Student is ill or unable to work.
     * Respect a healthy schedule and maintain an adequate balance of rest and time dedicated to work.
     * Consider ergonomic recommendations, such as correct posture or appropriate room lighting.
     * Divide project objectives into mandatory and optional categories to allow deprioritisation of goals in the case of an unfortunate event.